Skip to main content

 Server host

-The address where OpenAthens can connect to your server.
-This address will need to be accessible by our services from outside of your network.
+The address at which OpenAthens connects to your server.
+This address must be accessible outside your network.

 Server port